DataIntellectTech/kdb-chronicle-queue/README.md

 	kdb.envelope.size=200

-As there may be occasions when an envelope may not be full, that will lead to messages having been read from the source queue being "stuck" in the Adapter.
-To get around this, a Timer will be used to track the amount of time between messages being added to the envelope.

-	kdb.envelope.waitTime=20

-The parameter above will set the wait time and if that is exceeded, the current envelope will be sent to kdb+ and then reset.
+Once the threshold is reached, the current envelope will be sent to kdb+ and then reset.
+When there are not enough messages on the queue to fill the envelope, the current iteration will finish and the current envelope will be sent to kdb+ and then reset.

 #### kdb+